spartanblockchain/spartanblockchain-legacy-website/README.md

 # spartanblockchain.github.io
-Official website of Spartan Blockchain
+The official website of Spartan Blockchain.